SnoringCatGames/inner-tube-climber/README.md

 _**Demo: https://levilindsey.github.io/tube-climber/dist/tube-climber.html**._

-_TODO: Describe the game_
+_Oh no!
+The player is stuck inside a "loop"--that is, their inner tube--from a tragic inner-tubing accident that left them stuck in the bottom of an endless crevasse!_

+This is an endless climber (2D platformer) game, with novel wall-bouncing mechanics!

-This game was created for the [Ludum Dare 47 game jam](https://ldjam.com/events/ludum-dare/47).
+This game was created in 48-hours as a "Compo" submsission for the [Ludum Dare 47 game jam](https://ldjam.com/events/ludum-dare/47).
+All design, code, images, sound effects, and music were created by Levi.
+The creation of this game was also livestreamed on Twitch: https://www.twitch.tv/ukulelefury/videos.

-TODO: Write general description of game and code.
+## Theme: "Stuck in a loop"

+The theme for the game jam was "stuck in a loop".
+This game addresses the theme in two ways:
+1. The player is stuck inside a "loop"--that is, their inner tube--from a tragic inner-tubing accident.
+2. The vertically-scrolling level has no end, it "loops" through previous platforms if you get far enough.

 ## Software used